sajjadGG/book-python/dragon/adr-position-change.rst

 * Good: explicit
 * Good: verbose
 * Good: extensible
+* Bad: there is no easy way to know which are possible directions
 * Bad: less, but still chaotic
 * Bad: to complex for now
+* Bad: not possible to do movement in opposite directions in the same time

 Option 22